SEO Tools: Why & How to Track Rankings on Personalized Search

 These would be the rankings on a completely new computer and network nobody had used before and where the geographic location would be unknown.

-We’re in 2015 but some people still fall prey to crap sold on the Web promising all kinds of miracles.
-Many SEO software offerings fall into this category.
+We’re in 2021 but some people still fall prey to crap sold on the Web promising all kinds of miracles.
+Many legacy SEO software offerings fall into this category.

 Any software that promises to automate your SEO efforts completely or to submit your website to search engines and directories is most probably harmful.